giacomoorsini/Cell_types_classification_with_ML_from_single-cell_sequencing/README.md

 # Data preparation
 ## Data retrieval
 Data has been retrieved from the Mus Muluscus database (The Tabula Muris Consortium, 2018).
 Specifically, two files have been retrieved:
 1. Metadata table: a file containing information about the single cells, among which the identification code and the cell type annotation (cell_ontology_class).
+It can be found at `dataset/metadata.csv`
 2. Genes-cells table: a file containing the single-cell sequencing data, where columns are the cells and rows are genes; in the grid, there are the expression levels for each gene in each cell.
+It can be found at `dataset/Heart-counts.csv`

 In the final report, `AML_LTM_GO.ipynb`, more details can be found.

 ## Data preprocessing